-While the resort shop will have every essential you could possibly need, you really don’t want to use it, unless you enjoy lighting cash on fire.
+While the all-inclusive resort shop will have every essential you could possibly need, you really don’t want to use it, unless you enjoy lighting cash on fire.
 It is EXPENSIVE!

-I’d also recommend bringing a reusable, insulated cup (which I’ll go into below), along with any special dietary preferences (for instance, I prefer Stevia to artificial sweeteners or sugar for my tea, so I’ll bring it with me).
+I’d also recommend bringing a reusable, insulated cup (which I’ll go into below), along with any special dietary preferences (for instance, I prefer Stevia or honey to artificial sweeteners or sugar for my tea, so I’ll bring it with me).

 Another important reminder is to bring at the very minimum TWO swimsuits, so that one can dry while you’re wearing the other.
 Nothing sucks more than having to squeeze into a cold, wet swimsuit from the day before.
 (I’d encourage you to think about buying your bikinis and all your clothes from ThredUp – my favorite secondhand retailer. this isn’t sponsored, I just love them!)

 (full all inclusive packing post coming soon)

 Most important things to know about all inclusive resorts: Do these 4 things UPON ARRIVAL at your all-inclusive vacation